mystery2mastery/windows_syscall_tools/README.md

 **syscall_dumper:** dumps the sycalls of the Windows OS in which the tool is executed.

-**syscall_finder:** gets the sycall name if syscall id is provided and vice versa.
+**syscall_finder:** gets the syscall name if syscall id is provided and vice versa.
 This can be used in conjunction with other scripts to resolve syscall ids/names as needed.